Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Experiments

-Clearly, RallyNet surpasses all the baselines in terms of all metrics, whether given only the initial state, or the state of the first two steps.
+\textbf{Superior Performance of RallyNet.} RallyNet surpasses all the baselines in terms of all metrics, whether given only the initial state, or the state of the first two steps.
 Quantitatively, RallyNet outperforms all the baselines by at least 7.08 in terms of CTC loss when predicting the shot types, and achieves lower DTW distances than the baselines by at least 8.27\% and 1.16\% in the predicted landing and moving positions, respectively.
-Note that since players usually have similar positions and shot types for \textit{serving} and \textit{receiving} (i.e., the first two steps), the prediction after two steps is more difficult to predict.
-These results demonstrate that RallyNet addresses the compounding error in offline imitation learning for turn-based sports well.
+Note that since players usually have similar positions and shot types for \textit{serving} and \textit{receiving} (i.e., the first two steps), the prediction after two steps is more difficult.
+These findings highlight RallyNet's effective mitigation of compounding errors in badminton player imitation.